How to Know When to Offer List Price to the Seller

-But most people, if you asked, will say they do not want to negotiate.
-They sometimes feel uncomfortable offering to pay less than asking price.
+But most people, if asked, will say they do not want to negotiate and sometimes feel uncomfortable offering to pay less than asking price.

-Yet, these very same types of people are expected to negotiate when buying a home.
+Yet, these very same people are expected to negotiate when buying a home.
 It doesn't matter if it's a newer home or older home, all home prices are negotiable.
 On the one hand, you don't want to pay more than you need to pay.
 You don't want to be taken advantage of.
 On the other hand, you want a good value and an affordable mortgage.
 That means you might need to negotiate.
 So how much do you offer?
 And why would a buyer ever give a seller the asking price?

 Reasons to Offer the Seller List Price When Buying a Home

-- To gain seller cooperation.There are other factors inherent in the purchase contract that might be equally as important as price.
+- To gain seller cooperation: There are other factors inherent in the purchase contract that might be equally as important as price.
 You might want the seller to pay for inspections or reports, which a seller is more likely to do if you pay list price.

-- To lock out the competition.In the event of multiple offers, you can bet another buyer might try to negotiate, making your offer look even better.
+- To lock out the competition: In the event of multiple offers, you can bet another buyer might try to negotiate, making your offer look even better.

-- To make the listing agent look good.You validate the suggested list price when you offer list price.
+- To make the listing agent look good: You validate the suggested list price when you offer list price.
 If the listing agent suggested that price, the listing agent might urge the seller to take your offer if for no other reason than it makes the listing agent look competent.
 A happy listing agent will find less wrong with your offer and might be inclined to overlook an item that the agent otherwise would encourage the seller to counter.

-- To leave room for repair negotiations.If you squeeze every dime out of the transaction on the front end, there might not be any room left for negotiating the cost of a repair.
-Plus, an irritated seller is unlikely to be receptive to a Request for Repair after you've slashed the sales price upfront.
+- To leave room for repair negotiations: If you squeeze every dime out of the transaction on the front end, there might not be any room left for negotiating the cost of a repair.
+Plus, an irritated seller is unlikely to be receptive to a Request for Repair after you've slashed the sales price up front.
 A seller might feel like you're adding insult to injury.
 Whereas, if you're paying list price, the seller might be willing to throw back a little of the cash in your direction.

-- If there is no nickel and diming, there is less resentment.
-It might not be important to you during negotiations to be on friendly terms with the seller, but it can come back to bite you after closing if the seller resents you.
+- If there is no nickel and diming, there is less resentment: It might not be important to you during negotiations to be on friendly terms with the seller, but it can come back to bite you after closing if the seller resents you.

 If you like the home, and the price is attractive and acceptable to you, then buy it.
 Pay the list price.
 In the long run, it makes little difference as long as you own the home.
 You can lose the home otherwise.
 Before you negotiate, ask yourself: Is it worth losing the home over a few thousand dollars?

-Your ace in the hole, if you're getting a loan, is the home still needs to appraise at value.
+Your ace in the hole, if you're getting a loan, is that the home still needs to appraise at value.
 If you have offered list price but it doesn't appraise at list price, the seller just might be willing to lower the price for you.
 In most instances, you can't go wrong by offering list price to the seller.